Azure/azure-powershell/src/KeyVault/KeyVault/help/Get-AzManagedHsm.md

 myhsm myrg1               eastus2euap StandardB1
 ```

-This command gets all managed hsms in the subscription that start with "myhsm".
+This command gets all managed HSMs in the subscription that start with "myhsm".

 ## PARAMETERS